cnabio/cnab-spec/105-signing.md

 > This definition does not preclude the mere deletion of problematic bundles.
 Operators of a bundle repository, for instance, MAY opt to merely remove insecure bundles from their servers rather than mark them and leave them.
 However, there are cases where historic (while insecure) packages may be retained and still made available for installation.

 Reusing a release version to replace an insecure release with a secure one is _expressly prohibited_.
 For example, if release 2.3.1 of a bundle is deemed insecure, operators _must not_ re-release a modified bundle as 2.3.1.
-The fixed version _must_ modify a semantic component of the version number.
+The fixed version MUST modify a semantic component of the version number.
 For example, `2.3.2`, `2.4.0`, `3.0.0`, and even `2.3.2-alpha.1` are all acceptable increments. `2.3.1` and `2.3.1+1` are examples of forbidden version increments.
 Likewise, release `2.3.1` _must not_ be renamed by semantic component. (e.g. 2.3.1-insecure is illegal, while 2.3.1+insecure is legal).
 For clarification on this policy, see the [SemVer 2 specification](https://semver.org).

 Instead, the prefered pattern is to retain the insecure release at its given release number, but issue a _retraction_.